Tom Burton is 2019 Laser World Champion

 Sam Meech NZL won the penultimate race ahead of Gautrey with Luka Zelko Zan SLO taking third place.

-With Burton having claimed the title, fittingly the final race went to Japan’s Kenji Nanri, with second Tonci Stipanovic CRO and third place to Sergei Komissarov RUS.
+With Burton having claimed the title, the final race went to Brazil’s Bruno Fontes, with second Tonci Stipanovic CRO and third place to Sergei Komissarov RUS.

 Burton, who won gold at the 2016 Rio Olympics, will now compete at the final Tokyo 2020 Test event in August.